 Why do I need a property appraisal and how does it work?

 An appraisal is essentially a written estimate of a home or property’s value based on current market conditions.
 This estimate is determined by a licensed appraiser and is delivered in an official appraisal report.
 In most cases, the appraisal is requested by the buyer’s lender because the lender is looking for assurance that the property is sufficient collateral and worth the amount that the borrower has agreed to pay.
-You can review the Appraisal Foundation’s Guide to Understanding a Residential Appraisal for more information about how the appraisal relates to the mortgage lending process.
+Review the Appraisal Foundation’s Consumer Resources for more information about how the appraisal relates to the mortgage lending process.

 Do I need to find my own appraiser?